home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

    * You can now add devices to the Z-Wave network.

 <p class='note'>
 While your Z-Wave mesh is permanently stored on your dongle, the additional metadata is not.
 When the Z-Wave integration starts up the first time, it will interview your entire Z-Wave network.
 Depending on the number of devices paired with the Z-Wave dongle, this can take a while.
 You can speed up this process by manually waking up your battery-powered devices.
-Most of the time, this is a press on the button on those devices (see their manual).
+Most of the time, this is a button press on those devices (see their manual).
 It is not necessary to exclude and re-include devices from the mesh.
 </p>

 ## Services